• Skip to primary navigation

 Are you donating these items to a charity?

-Below are tips to keep in mind when organizing items to donate to a charity.
+Below are tips to remember when organizing items to donate to a charity.

-Here is a Donation Tracking Sheet, for your convenience, to keep donation items organized.
+Here is a Donation Tracking Sheet to keep donation items organized.

 free donation tracking sheet

-You can create your own sheet to use when you need to donate something or print this one out for each donation trip.
+You can create a sheet to use when you need to donate something or print this out for each donation trip.

 Take action and get it out of the house!

-Now that you found a place for them in your home, don't let them stay there for long.
+Now that you found a place for them in your home don't let them stay there for long.
 Give yourself a deadline.
 Mark the donating item action on your calendar and set a notification for that appointment.
 Schedule the visit within one week.
-By doing this, it should give you enough time to fit it into your schedule.
-The longer you keep it in the house, the more likely you will forget about it, and it will start decaying.
+Doing this should give you enough time to fit it into your schedule.
+The longer you keep it in the house, the more likely you will forget about it and start decaying.

 How to Organize Donation Items Before Giving Them Away

 That's it!
 By doing these steps, you will be well on your way to tracking and organizing donation items.
-Do you have a place that you store your donation items?
+Do you have a place where you store your donation items?
 Please leave a comment below.
 I would love to hear from you.
 I hope this helps you to organize donation items better and help you get them out of your home more quickly.
-And, hopefully, they will still be in good condition so that the next person will be able to enjoy them.
+And, hopefully, they will still be in good condition so that the next person can enjoy them.

 How to Organize Donation Items Before Giving Them Away